scottsbergeron/receipt-srv/README.md

 docker compose up --build
 ```

-he API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000`

 ### API Usage